How to Contribute

-Species accounts are under constant revision by ornithological experts around the world.
-Likewise, media assets (photos, audio recordings, and video) are contributed by both amateur and professional ornithologists, photographers, and others on an ongoing basis.
+Species accounts are under constant revision by ornithologists around the world.
 If you are interested in revising a species account, a group of species accounts, or contributing media there are several different ways to get involved.

-By contributing to BOW, you are joining a prestigious community of experts who are committed to building a global ornithological resource.
+By contributing to BOW, you are joining a prestigious community that is committed to building a global ornithological resource.
 We aim to make BOW the singular source for the collected biology of all birds of the world.
-Our ultimate goal is to generate authoritative and complete species accounts for each of the roughly 10,700 species of birds in the world.
+Our ultimate goal is to generate authoritative and complete species accounts for each of the roughly 11,017 species of birds in the world.

 Each BOW species account is a citable scientific publication identifiable by DOI.
 Individual contributors to BOW accounts merit authorship or acknowledgment for their contributions.
 Aside from traditional authorship, BOW is a great venue to publish valuable datasets, observations, and media that may not be best-suited for traditional research journals.